Crawford County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, have your case number (if you have it) ready.
+- Reference your booking number: When you call, have your booking number ready.
 This will help them quickly locate your vehicle's location.

 What You Need to Retrieve Your Vehicle